 The Pioneering Jean Ray Laury

-In the mid-1950’s, a handful of pioneering artists started experimenting with modern designs for contemporary quilt making.
-One of the most notable is Jean Ray Laury, an academically trained artist and designer, who created new designs based on her own experiences, environs, and thoughts.
-Considered as the mother of the art quilt, Laury created a full-sized quilt in 1956 for her masters art degree project at Stanford University.
+In the mid-1950s, a handful of pioneering artists started experimenting with modern designs for contemporary quilt making.
+One of the most notable is Jean Ray Laury, an academically trained artist, and designer, who created new designs based on her own experiences, environs, and thoughts.
+Considered as the mother of the art quilt, Laury created a full-sized quilt in 1956 for her master's of art degree project at Stanford University.
 It received rave reviews at the State Exposition in 1958 where it was hailed as a fresh and innovative approach to quilt making.
-Through the 1960’s, her work was published by Women’s Day, Better Homes and Gardens, Family Circle magazines and she was commissioned to create quilts for banks and offices.
-She later exhibited at the M.H. deYoung Museum, the Fresno Art Museum, and the Museum of Contemporary Crafts in New York where her art was warmly received.
+Through the 1960s, her work was published by Women’s Day, Better Homes and Gardens, Family Circle magazines, and she was commissioned to create quilts for banks and offices.
+She later exhibited at the M.H.
+DeYoung Museum, the Fresno Art Museum, and the Museum of Contemporary Crafts in New York where her art was warmly received.

 The California Art Quilt Revolution

-Linda MacDonald, Yvonne Porcella, Joan Schulze, Jean Hewes, Miriam Nathan-Roberts, Therese May, Ellen Oppenheimer, Judith Content and Jean Laury were the quilt makers behind the California Quilt Revolution.
-They were inspired by Duchamp, Rauschenberg, Warhol and others, artists who encouraged the re-assessment of what could be considered art by expanding other type of objects that could be used in creating art.
-Quilt making went through a transformation from a humble bedcover into an art form.
-These postmodern artists paved the way for quilts to be hung in art museums in the late 1960’s and early 1970’s and this practice continues until today as new artists choose quilt making to express their creativity.
+Linda MacDonald, Yvonne Porcella, Joan Schulze, Jean Hewes, Miriam Nathan-Roberts, Therese May, Ellen Oppenheimer, Judith Content, and Jean Laury were the quiltmakers behind the California Quilt Revolution.
+They were inspired by Duchamp, Rauschenberg, Warhol, and others, artists who encouraged the re-assessment of what could be considered art by expanding other types of objects that could be used in creating art.
+Quiltmaking went through a transformation from a humble bedcover into an art form.
+These postmodern artists paved the way for quilts to be hung in art museums in the late 1960s and early 1970s and this practice continues until today as new artists choose quilt making to express their creativity.

 Contemporary Quilt Artists